letruongzzio/letruongzzio/README.md

 ### Hi👋, I'm Le Phu Truong.

-- 🌱 I’m currently studying Data Science at the University of Sciences, Vietnam National University-HCM.
+- 🌱 I’m currently studying Data Science at the University of Science, VNU-HCM.
 - 📫 How to reach me: lephutruong.2210@gmail.com.
+- 💬 Ask me about C++ or Python.

 <!--
 **letruongzzio/letruongzzio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.